markstanl/Codecademy-Projects/README.md

 # Codecademy Projects
 As a pro user of Codecademy, I am often required to make a project to move on with the course.
 This repository contains all of my coded projects, in multiple fields.
 There are likely multiple courses in each src folder, so dive in.
+Each main directory is either a Courses folder, or a career path folder.
+The career paths are the large job-training courses, which each warrent their own directory.
+The course folders all filled with all the smaller courses that teach me a specific skill in the wider coding world.

 # ![Completed Courses](https://www.codecademy.com/profiles/markstanl)
 ### Frontend